Four generations on, Heineken family won't loosen grip

 Michel appeared in three Winter Olympics as a British alpine skier and luger and was once a child actor, playing Farraj in Lawrence of Arabia, an orphan servant shot by Lawrence to save him from being taken by the Turks.

-In the 12 years since Freddy Heineken died and his daughter took charge, Heineken has transformed itself into a truly global business, making almost 20 billion litres of beer per year.
+In the 12 years since Freddy Heineken died and his daughter took charge, Heineken has transformed itself into a truly global business, making almost 20 billion liters of beer per year.

 With steady expansion in Africa, including Nigeria where it is the leading brewer, a 2010 purchase of the beer business of Mexico's FEMSA and its acquisition of the whole of Asia Pacific Breweries in 2012, it has expanded well beyond its European base, while still being the continent's biggest beer supplier.